-There are essentially two types of vereniging in the Netherlands:
+There are essentially two types of associations in the Netherlands:

 If you set up a vereniging with 'full legal capacity' (volledige rechtsbevoegdheid), then in theory you won't be personally liable for its obligations.
-You'll need a civil-law notary to draft a deed, stating that you've created a vereniging and listing its statutes.
+You will need a civil-law notary to draft a deed, stating that you have created a vereniging and listing its articles of association.
 These include:

 - name and address